TheOnceAndFutureSmalltalker/behavioral_cloning/writeup_report.md

 The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 57).

 The number of epochs was eventually tuned to 3 (model.py line 60).
-I tried 1, 2 and aas high as 20.
+I tried 1, 2 and as high as 20.
 The lowest errors seemed to occur by epoch 3 without having any benefit to training further.

 The dropout rate was 0.5 and not tuned at all.